makinacorpus/landez/README.rst

-*Landez* manipulates tiles, builds MBTiles and arrange tiles together into single images.
+*Landez* manipulates tiles, builds MBTiles, does tiles compositing and arrange tiles together into single images.

 Tiles can either be obtained from a remote tile service URL, from a local Mapnik stylesheet, a WMS server or from MBTiles files.

-For building MBTiles, it uses *mbutil* from Mapbox https://github.com/mapbox/mbutil at the final stage.
+For building MBTiles, Landez embeds *mbutil* from Mapbox https://github.com/mapbox/mbutil at the final stage.
 The land covered is specified using a list of bounding boxes and zoom levels.